Timinator2000/Algorithm_X/13 - coloring your requirements/02 - constructing a word search.md

 # Requirements

 First, put the binary requirements into the Algorithm X matrix.
-For our word search construction exercise:
+For the word search construction exercise:

 ```python
 requirements = [('word placed', word) for word in word_list]